yafatek/mxp-protocol/README.md

 See [SPEC.md](SPEC.md) for detailed security considerations.

+## Contributing

+MXP is an open protocol, and we welcome contributions:

+- Protocol enhancements and extensions
+- Implementations in other languages
+- Documentation improvements
+- Performance optimizations
+- Bug reports and test cases

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## License

 **Protocol Specification**: Public domain (CC0)
 **Reference Implementation**: Dual-licensed under MIT OR Apache-2.0

+See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.

 This licensing allows:
 - Anyone to implement MXP in any language